metomi/rose/sphinx/tutorial/rose/furthertopics/index.rst

 Further Topics
 ==============

-This section goes into detail in additional rose topics.
+This section goes into detail in additional Rose topics.

 .. toctree::
    :name: rose-further-topics